I was born

 overdeveloped sense of paranoia and a tendency to expect the worst.
 Or the weird.
 Combined with an eye for detail and a quirky take on life, these traits give me a vivid internal life, one that's sometimes

 nerve-wracking, but very useful for writing all kinds of fiction.My interest in archaeology stems from childhood, where my interest in books and the opportunities I had to travel made me begin to think about cultural differences.
 The thing I like best about this work is that it is a real opportunity to try and resurrect individuals from the monolith of history.
-I've worked on prehistoric and historical sites in the U.S. and in Europe, and like to teach, in the field, in museums, in the classroom, and through writing.
+I've worked on prehistoric and historical sites in the U.S. and in Europe, and like to teach in the field, in museums, in the classroom, and through writing.

 FAQs1.
 How did you become a writer?

 I never thought I'd be a writer--I thought it was too exalted a calling, and frankly, I thought you had to get into bar fights and run with the bulls to be a writer, which did not sound like fun.
 But ever since I was a kid, I read constantly, fiction, social history, and lots and lots of plays.
 Later on, reading about how actors interpret their roles from the text of a play, I began to realize that they are doing the same thing that archaeologists are trained to do: drawing conclusions from the available data.
-It was a short step from interpreting the text to figuring out how to hide the clues in the text myself--not only the clues to a mystery, but clues to character.
+It was a short step from interpreting the text to figuring out how to hide the clues in the text myself--not only the clues to a mystery, but clues needed for good story-telling and character.
 So when I started to write fiction, many of the tools were already there.
 I snuck up on it or it snuck up on me, depending how you look at it.

 It's funny; folks always assume that your protagonist is you.
 That makes sense, because you spend the most time in the head of your main character.
 But readers seldom remember that writers also conjure up all the bad guys, too.
 Remember: all that evil has to come from somewhere--bwahahaha!